Apple Might Discontinue the iPhone X This Summer - Slashdot

 Re: (Score:1)

-This is not even planned obsolescence anymore (Score:1)
+This is not even planned obsolescence anymore (Score:2, Interesting)

 It's just an environmental nightmare.
 Phone hardware per se can last 10+ years, WHY do we have to buy the new shiny model again every 12 months?
 And what happens to the rest?